Bernard Mizeki College: ZIMSEC Public Examinations

 In 2014, the college achieved a 96.97% pass rate in the ZIMSEC A‑Level exams—ranking 53rd nationally and 7th in Mashonaland East Province—from 33 candidates.
 In the same year, a cohort of 71 Ordinary Level candidates recorded an 86.11% pass rate, placing the college 29th nationally.
 These results prompted calls from parents and alumni for enhanced academic performance.

 Subsequent years saw continued improvement.
 In 2024, the college attained a 93.9% pass rate at ZIMSEC A‑Level, positioning it among Zimbabwe's top-performing schools.
 By 2025, it further improved its A‑Level performance to a 90.9% pass rate, earning a #15 ranking in the national Top 100 list.

 Curricular Offerings

 The college prepares students for both ZIMSEC O‑Level and A‑Level examinations and also offers Cambridge General Paper at Sixth Form level.
 Core subjects include Mathematics, English Language and Literature, General Paper, History, Geography, Accounting, Divinity, and Design & Technology.

-Outcomes and Focus

-The consistent upward trajectory in examination outcomes underscores Bernard Mizeki College’s commitment to academic excellence.
-Recent results have validated earlier efforts to broaden subject choices and sharpen teaching quality, with strong performances prompting both community praise and raised expectations for future cohorts.
+Effective January 2026, all Ordinary Level students who pass will be automatically enrolled into Lower Sixth Form.
+In parallel, the school is exploring additional curricular pathways to accommodate diverse interests and talents, including practical, technical, creative, and entrepreneurial options.
+These alternatives are still under development and will be communicated once finalized.
+Historically, the school enrolled approximately 90 students per stream at Ordinary Level but admitted only the top 60 performers into Lower Sixth Form.
+This selective cap has now been abolished as part of a deliberate strategy to strengthen and expand the A-Level cohorts.

+Post Covid Era

+In August 2020, the Bernard Mizeki Schools Trust board of governors appointed Howard Mathews as headmaster of Bernard Mizeki College.
+Mathews had prior experience managing private schools and CHISZ/ATS relationships.
+During his tenure, the school expanded its curriculum offerings and undertook infrastructural improvements, including renovations to hostels and construction of new sports fields.
+As of 2026, an ongoing project involves installing a paved walkway from the main entrance to the school campus.